← Back to Insights

 Compare that to a full-time customer support agent at £25,000-£30,000/year.
 The chatbot handles the volume; the humans handle the complexity.

-The simplest path: find someone who builds the chatbot AND handles the compliance documentation in one engagement.
-That way the DPIA covers the actual system (not a generic template), the DPA is in place before launch, and the privacy notice reflects what the chatbot actually does.
+Find someone who builds the chatbot AND handles the compliance documentation in one engagement.
+The DPIA covers the actual system, not a generic template.
+The DPA is signed before launch.
+The privacy notice reflects what the chatbot actually does.

 Frequently Asked Questions